BerndFranzen/Mod-HAMMR/README.md

   - Gear level, Speed and MMScore of each character in the team
 ![image](https://github.com/BerndFranzen/Mod-HAMMR/assets/97521655/51beed50-153a-42ef-a8b7-45c857b88935)
 ![image](https://github.com/BerndFranzen/Mod-HAMMR/assets/97521655/ce1c549b-0da1-46bb-a74a-0661915184de)

-During the first run of the tool every month, guild summary and team analysis is stored in the History subdirectory prepended by the current year and month so you can track guild progress on a month-over month basis.
+- History - sDuring the first run of the tool every month, guild summary and team analysis is stored in the History subdirectory prepended by the current year and month so you can track guild progress on a month-over month basis.

 PREREQUISITES
 =============